kyma-project/kyma/tests/components/application-connector/docs/application-gateway-tests.md

 The HTTPS server on port `8091` uses an expired server certificate.
 The server key, server certificate, and the CA root certificate for port `8091` are defined in [this Secret](../resources/charts/gateway-test/charts/mock-app/templates/credentials/expired-mtls-cert-secret.yaml).

+> [!NOTE]
-> **NOTE:** Port `8091` must be excluded from redirection to Envoy, otherwise Application Gateway cannot pass the client certificate to the mock application.
+>  Port `8091` must be excluded from redirection to Envoy, otherwise Application Gateway cannot pass the client certificate to the mock application.

 ## Building